mumahack/eGymKart/readme.md

 This repository was implemented during a hackathon and we therefore had to put in some hacks to be fast (especially timeouts in tests. etc).
 Don't mind us - it was a long night ;)

 ## Architecture & Further Contribution
-We set this repo up to be easily extendable by the eGym people
+We set this repo up to be easily extendable by the eGym people.